The Future of Robotic Process Automation (RPA) in Business Operations

 In healthcare, RPA is used for claims processing, patient data management, and appointment scheduling.
 It helps organizations comply with regulatory requirements while improving patient care.

 The integration of artificial intelligence (AI) with RPA will enable bots to learn from data and adapt to changing business needs.
-Cognitive automation, a subset of AI-driven RPA, allows bots to understand context, make decisions, and perform complex tasks.
+Cognitive automation, a subset of AI-driven RPA powered by AI services, allows bots to understand context, make decisions, and perform complex tasks across mobile platforms, e-commerce systems, and web applications.

 Hyperautomation refers to the combination of RPA, process mining, and low-code platforms to create end-to-end automated workflows.
 This approach will enable businesses to identify inefficiencies, optimize processes, and scale operations rapidly.